 Responding to a disclosure

 Your immediate response and attitude when a victim discloses domestic violence can make a difference.
-Victims require an initial response to disclosure, where they are listened to, validated and their own and their children’s safety is assessed.
-They also need to be assisted on a pathway to safety.
+Victims require an initial response to disclosure: they need somebody to listen to them, back them up and ensure their children’s safety.
+They also need to be shown a pathway to safety.

 Being listened to can be an empowering experience for a victim who has been abused.
-Acknowledge that the victim is the expert in his/her own life and his/her experiences.
+Acknowledge that the victim is the expert on the subject of his/her own life and his/her experiences.
 He/she should not be pushed into making decisions.

 ‘That must have been frightening for you.’